B. John Williams

-B. John Williams (born December 13, 1949) is an American lawyer who served as a judge of the United States Tax Court from 1985 to 1990.
+Bernard John Williams Jr. (born December 13, 1949) is an American lawyer who served as a judge of the United States Tax Court from 1985 to 1990.

 Born in Lancaster, Pennsylvania to Bernard J. and Sarah Elizabeth (Sykes) Williams, he received B.A. with distinction from the George Washington University in 1971, and a J.D., with honors, from the George Washington University Law School in 1974, where he was a member of Phi Beta Kappa and Omicron Delta Kappa, and a member of The George Washington Law Review.
 He was then a law clerk to Judge Bruce M. Forrester of the United States Tax Court from 1974 to 1976.